neuschaefer/reform-handbook/src/source/parts.rst

 The trackpad uses the same microcontroller and LUFA framework as the keyboard_ and trackball_.

 TODO: describe Azoteq captouch sensor

-TODO: describe gestures for left/right/middle click and wheel

 Trackpad Firmware
 -----------------